This section of PALawHelp.org has information and resources about issues relating to Tenants Rights

 What should I do if the house or apartment I’m renting goes into foreclosure?

-Information from the Consumer Financial Protection Bureau on what to do if your landlord defaults on the mortgage to your residence and it goes into foreclosure.
+If your landlord stops paying the mortgage, foreclosure proceedings may begin.
+Some state and local laws may offer protections for renters in the foreclosure process.
+This provides information from the Consumer Financial Protection Bureau on what to do if your landlord defaults on the mortgage to your residence and it goes into foreclosure.
+(Feb.
+2024)

 Can my landlord increase my rent?